flaneurette/class.SecureContactForm/README.md

 1. Create a tight secure environment or container: Initiate a unique session, set a secure cookie and additional security headers.
 2. Prevent automation:
 	1. Allocate a session with a number of slots.
 For example: we allow 2 e-mails per user per day.
+If slots exceeded: **exit**
 	2. Use a timer to measure how much time a user or bot spent on the form, if too short we assume it is automated.
 	We use the strength of bots -which is automation and impatience of the attacker- against itself.
 	It is rather expensive for a bot to wait 10 seconds on each form.
+If bot has been detected: **exit**
 3. Prevent CSRF: generate and set a unique secure token by generating pseudo random bytes.
-	1. On submitting the form, first check if the token was received and compare it against the session token. if these are both invalid, exit script or return false.
+	1. On submitting the form, first check if the token was received and compare it against the session token. if these are both invalid, **exit** script or return false.
 4. Prevent overflow:
 	1. Check the length of user-input.
-If too large, exit script or return false.
+If too large, **exit** script or return false.
 Do nothing else.
 5. Prevent code injection:
 	1. All user and server supplied variables must be checked first in this chain-link.
+	2. Create a secure loop, check the array size first and cast the array to it's keys and values.
-	2. Avoid most PHP functions, avoid RegExing.
+	3. Avoid most PHP functions, avoid RegExing.
 Stick to tight functions like: stristr() to find a char.
-	3. Check for certain characters we wish to detect.
+	4. Check for certain characters we wish to detect.
 Do not replace them, as this can lead to RegEx exploiting.
-	Instead, we detect and if we find an illegal character, exit script or return false.
+	Instead, we detect and if we find an illegal character, **exit** script or return false.
-	4. Create a secure loop, check the array size first and cast the array to it's keys and values.

 6. Sanitizing data:
 	1. If the chain is unbroken at this step, we can proceeded sanitizing user (and server) supplied data.
 	2. Try not to be too clever: if we are here, we already know that most characters we look for were detected in step 4.